JAForbes/Frame/README.md

 Canvas element must be on the page.
 This will use the first one found.

+Note, your spritesheet must be one long strip for frame to automatically figure out how many frames you have.

 ```javascript
 //load your images into native image objects.
 var image = $(<img>).attr({src:'link to your spritesheet'})[0];